The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part I: Dry Cases -- The fellowship of the GCMs: Results

 These differences in circulation regime are also visible in the tidally locked mass streamfunction (Fig.~\ref{fig:TLSF}), which describes the overturning circulation as a function of the substellar latitude (between \ang{90} at the substellar and \ang{-90} at the anti-substellar points).
 In all eight simulations (Ben~1 and 2, and for the four GCMs), the mass streamfunction $\Psi^{TL}$ shows a single circulation cell between the day side and the night side (with air parcels rising at the substellar point and subsiding on the night side).
-There is some variability in the strength of the circulation from one model to the other, but the circulation is consistently stronger in the Ben~2 than in Ben~1 simulations.
-This is likely due to the fact that the intensity of convection is stronger at the substellar point (due in part to stronger shortwave absorption by CO$_2$ in the troposphere), which is further strenghtened by the strong radiative nightside cooling (due to stronger longwave emission by CO$_2$).
+There is some variability in the strength of the circulation across models, but the circulation is consistently stronger in the Ben~2 than in the Ben~1 simulations.
+This is likely due to the fact that the intensity of convection is stronger at the substellar point in Ben~2 (due mostly to the fact that longwave CO$_2$ absorption by the dayside atmosphere leads to surface warming that further increases convection), which is further strengthened by the strong radiative nightside cooling (due to stronger longwave emission by CO$_2$).
+This reflects directly on Fig~\ref{fig:fig_OLR}, which shows that the OLR is weaker on the dayside and stronger on the nightside in the Ben2 simulations than in the Ben1 simulations.
 We observe that the circulation cells extend to higher substellar latitudes for simulations trapped in the Rhines rotation regime (ROCKE-3D for Ben~1 ; LMD-G, ROCKE-3D and the UM for Ben~2) than those trapped in the fast rotation regime, as previously identified in \cite{Haqq_Misra2018}.

 Last but not least, we identify that the main source of differences between the models appears in the upper part of the atmosphere.
 In Figs.~\ref{fig:fig_substellar_Ben1} and \ref{fig:fig_substellar_Ben2}, temperature differences between models peak in the upper layers of the atmosphere reaching about \SIrange{10}{20}{\K} in both the Ben~1 and Ben~2 simulations.
 This is also where variability intrinsic to the models (visible in shade in Figs.~\ref{fig:fig_substellar_Ben1} and Fig.~\ref{fig:fig_substellar_Ben2}) is the largest.